Nthalk/socrata-trains/README.md

      are terrible, and this store and pather would go a long way to pruning inefficient paths from the breadth iterator.

+  2. Implement a `VisitMatcher` that determines if a `Path` has visited `Verticies` in a specific order, ignoring non-specified visitors.

 Developing
 ---------